Gender Artifacts in Visual Datasets: Conclusion

 \subsection{Incoherence of gender predictions}

-Finally, our analysis of gender artifacts elucidates another takeaway: we might consider what our gender artifact model predicts in these contexts to be a nearly incoherent concept.
-The fact that the outline of a person, or even a pixelated 7x7 square, leads to a predictive performance of the notion of gender we have operationalized, should lead us to wonder about what exactly the model is predicting.
-Perhaps what the model is actually outputting is ``the gender expression of the person most likely to be pictured in a baseball field," or ``the gender expression of the person most likely to be in that pose."
+Finally, our analysis of gender artifacts elucidates another takeaway: we might consider that what our gender artifact model (i.e., a gender classifier) predicts in these contexts to be a nearly incoherent concept.
+The fact that the outline of a person, or even a pixelated 7x7 square, leads to high predictive performance of the notion of gender we have operationalized, should lead us to wonder about what exactly the model is predicting.
+Perhaps what the model is actually outputting is ``the gender expression of the person most likely to be holding an umbrella," or ``the gender expression of the person most likely to be in a running pose."
 All of these are notably different from predicting the person's gender.

-While the normative arguments against gender prediction~\cite{keyes2018agr,larson-2017-gender,scheuerman2020} are sufficient to hinder its usage, our results show that by the time a model is predicting gender, its output may be far removed from what we \emph{think} the model is predicting.
-Starting with the ``ground-truth" of a person's gender identity, the label ingested by models is usually the proxy variable of binarized visually perceived gender expression labeled by an external annotator~\cite{buolamwini2018gender,schumann2021step,zhao2021captionbias}.
-One more hop away is the model’s prediction of this externally labeled gender annotation.
-At this point when we are at least two ``hops" removed from gender identity, the resulting prediction cannot be treated as more than a mangled version of gender identity that no doubt suffers from numerous forms of data bias, e.g., labeling bias, sampling bias.

-While explicit gender prediction is now less common due to consciousness-raising on the topic, it is still prevalent, such as in the automated captioning of images~\cite{bennett2021accessibility,bhargava2019caption}.
-As prior work~\cite{scheuerman2019computers} has shown, different gender classification systems frequently produce differing and conflicting gender annotations.
-Thus, we do not know what notion of ``gender'' the model has adopted.

-Further, while a model's prediction of gender may correlate with our construct of gender in some ways, it is certainly not entirely aligned with it.
-The concept of gender the model learns is just as likely to be the most salient visual attribute that correlates with it in this particular dataset, as it is any kind of gender performance we might deem socially meaningful.
-Thus, we should be careful should we ever find ourselves imbuing any value to the ``gender'' prediction of a model.
+While normative arguments against gender prediction ~\cite{keyes2018agr,larson-2017-gender,scheuerman2020} are sufficient to hinder its usage, our results suggest that a model's prediction of gender has little to do with the notion of gender the model designer is interested in.
+Although explicit gender prediction is now less common due to consciousness-raising on the topic, it is still prevalent in image captioning~\cite{bennett2021accessibility,bhargava2019caption}.
+As prior work~\cite{scheuerman2019computers} has shown, different gender classification systems frequently produce conflicting gender annotations.
+The concept of ``gender'' the model learns is as likely to be the most salient visual attribute correlated with gender in the dataset, as it is any kind of gender performance we deem socially meaningful~\cite{butler2002gender}.
+We must be careful should we ever find ourselves imbuing any meaning or value to the ``gender'' prediction of a model.